cockroachdb/docs/v19.2/demo-data-replication.md

 toc: true
 ---

 This page walks you through a simple demonstration of how CockroachDB replicates and distributes data.
-Starting with a 1-node local cluster, you'll write some data, add 2 nodes, and watch how the data is replicated automatically.
+Starting with a 3-node local cluster, you'll write some data and verify that it replicates in triplicate by default.
 You'll then update the cluster to replicate 5 ways, add 2 more nodes, and again watch how all existing replicas are re-replicated to the new nodes.

 ## Before you begin